Y0Coss/docs-fork/pages/public_cloud/data_analytics/analytics/kafka_incoming_connections/guide.en-gb.md

 > [!warning]
 > For security reasons the default network configuration doesn't allow any incoming connections.
 It is thus critical to authorize the suitable IP addresses in order to successfully access your Kafka cluster.

-If you did not define the authorised IPs during the order you could do it in the `Configuration`{.action} tab.
+If you did not define the authorised IPs during the order you can do it in the `Configuration`{.action} tab.
 At least one IP address must be authorised here before you can connect to your database.

 ![Authorised IP](images/kafka_authorized_ip.v2.png){.thumbnail}